chartbeat/doozer_build/README.md

 Introduction
 ============

-Script to compiled and (Debian) package doozer and doozerd.
+Script to compile and (Debian) package doozer and doozerd.

 Pulls from the chartbeat forks of doozer and doozerd (can be changed in `build_doozer.sh`).